dshearer/jobber/README.md

 A replacement for cron, with sophisticated status-reporting and error-handling.

+** NOTE ** Due to lack of time, this project is not actively maintained.
+Please get in touch if you're interested in taking it over.

 ## Intro

 Jobber is a lightweight utility for Unix-like systems that can run arbitrary commands, or "jobs", according to a schedule.
 It is meant to be a replacement for the classic Unix utility [cron](http://en.wikipedia.org/wiki/Cron).